-Choosing the Appropriate Junior Golf Equipment
+Choosing the Right Junior Golf Equipment

-The good news is that the golf industry has made great strides in recent years developing age appropriate equipment for youth golfers.
+The good news is that the golf industry has made great strides in recent years developing age-appropriate equipment for youth golfers.
 In years past, before junior golf shafts were available, parents made it a common practice to cut down an adult set of golf clubs for their kids.
-This is certainly an inexpensive way of creating a junior golf set, however it is not a good solution for several reasons:
+This is certainly an inexpensive way of creating a junior golf set; however, it is not a good solution for several reasons.

 - Most men's golf club shafts are on the stiffer side and do not provide enough flex for the youth golfer.

-- The lofts on adult clubs (mainly men's clubs) are usually stronger which makes it difficult for the younger golfer to get the ball airborne.
+- The lofts on adult clubs (mainly men's clubs) are usually stronger, which makes it difficult for the younger golfer to get the ball airborne.

-How to Measure Your Child for Youth Golf Clubs
+Factors to Consider for Youth Golf Clubs

 Age-based fitting does not always allow for a proper fitting of youth golf clubs due to differences in heights and weights in the age category.

 Height vs. Driver Length Chart

 What About Swing Weight?

 Some parents, especially those who are good golfers themselves, tend to be concerned with the swing weight of the junior golf set.
 With very short clubs, such as the 3-5-year-old kids' clubs shown below, the swing weight may be very low.
 However, the overall club weight is more important for the golf junior.
 For very short youngsters it is important to keep the overall weight of the club low so that they can swing more efficiently.